VISP Sponsored Group Program

 I know an international student who wishes to come to UW for one or more semesters.

 We would love to hear about any potential students you might know.
-Please feel free to send independent students to the mainpage of our VISP website or have them contact the independent VISP Coordinator, Anna Seidel-Quast.
+Please feel free to send independent students to the mainpage of our VISP website or have them contact our VISP Coordinators.